-The following serves as a brief guide to E-waste recycle, repair and reuse.
+The following serves as a brief guide to the three Rs – recycle, repair and reuse.

-So before you throw it away, consider: Can it be fixed?
+So before you throw it away, ask yourself: Can it be fixed?
 And if I do not want to fix it myself, where can I take it for someone else to do the fix?

-Recycling E-waste ensures that valuable and often scarce materials are recovered – such as plastic, metal, glass – and hazardous substances – like mercury – are handled with the appropriate care.
+Recycling e-waste ensures that valuable and often scarce materials are recovered and the treatment of hazardous substances are handled appropriately.
+Find your nearest WEEEL drop centre here!

 Electronic waste should never be put in with your normal rubbish.
 Find out where to drop your E-waste off by clicking the button below.